Mayilsamy: Personal life

 In October 2009, Mayilsamy announced that his son Arumainayagam was ready to act in films, and gave him the stage name of Anbu.
 Later his other son Yuvan also started acting in TV shows.

 Death

 Mayilsamy died from a cardiac arrest in Chennai, in the early morning on 19 February 2023, at the age of 57.

-In the evening of 18 February, Mayilsamy had attended a Shivratri Puja at Sri Meghnad Eswarar temple in Kelambakkam, Chennai.
+On the evening of 18 February, Mayilsamy had attended a Shivratri Puja at Sri Meghnad Eswarar temple in Kelambakkam, Chennai.
 He then called Drums Sivamani to conduct a special musical session in the temple, which occurred at around 11 PM.
-He was returning back home from the temple in the early morning, when he suffered a cardiac arrest.
+He was returning home from the temple in the early morning, when he suffered a cardiac arrest.
 He was taken to a nearby hospital in an auto-rickshaw.
 The doctors declared him brought dead.

 His funeral was conducted at his home.
 He was cremated at AVM cemetery in Vadapalani on 20 February.